VitaliiUr/8_puzzle_game/README.md

 4,7,5 -> 4,*,5 -> *,4,5 -> 3,4,5
 6,*,8    6,7,8    6,7,8    6,7,8
 </pre>
-So the final result is a set of movements ("U","D","L","R") which lead from the initial position to the goal.
+So the final result is a set of movements from the set {"U","D","L","R"} which lead from the initial position to the goal.

+In the demonstrated game this sequense would be ["U", "L", "U"].

 ### Usage